gadomski/cpd/README.md

 If you have an old gcc, you may need to update it.
 See [one of cpd's continuous integration scripts](https://github.com/gadomski/cpd/blob/master/scripts/install_compilers.sh) for one way to update your gcc.

-You'll need to install armadillo and figtree from source.
+You'll need to install armadillo from source.
-Again, you can just follow the scripts: [armadillo](https://github.com/gadomski/cpd/blob/master/scripts/install_armadillo.sh), [figtree](https://github.com/gadomski/cpd/blob/master/scripts/install_figtree.sh).
+Again, you can just follow the scripts: [armadillo](https://github.com/gadomski/cpd/blob/master/scripts/install_armadillo.sh).

 Now you're ready to [install cpd](#installing-cpd-on-both-mac-os-x-and-linux).